 Just the Blues or Clinical Depression: Making the Distinction to Get the Help You Need

-Depression is a serious medical condition involving your mood, thoughts, and body.
+Periodic moodiness and feeling down are a normal part of life.
+It can result from a specific event, seasonal changes, or stress.
+However, depression is a serious medical condition involving your mood, thoughts, and body.
 It may affect how you feel about things, how you think about things, and how well you eat and sleep.
-Most people normally experience feelings of sadness, loss, or grief at different times throughout their lives.
-But depression is generally characterized by more intense feelings, such as hopelessness and worthlessness, and is persistent and recurring in nature.
+It may be hard to tell the difference between them, but depression is generally characterized by more intense feelings, such as hopelessness and worthlessness, and is persistent and recurring in nature.
 By making the distinction between the blues and clinical depression, you can take the appropriate actions that may help improve your mood and quality of life.
 If you have depression, you will need professional medical treatment, since depression is not something that you can shake off on your own.
-On the other hand, if you have the blues, there may be a few things you can try to help improve your mood—but only after you are sure your symptoms are not a result of depression.
+On the other hand, if you have the blues, there may be a few things you can try to help improve your mood.

-Symptoms of DepressionAccording to the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association (DSM-IV), if five or more of the following symptoms persist for more than two weeks, or if they interfere with work or family life, you may be suffering from one of several different forms of clinical depression.
+Symptoms of DepressionAccording to the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association (DSM-5), if 5 or more of the following symptoms persist for 2 weeks or longer or if they interfere with work or family life, you may be suffering from one of several different forms of clinical depression.

 - Persistent sadness, anxiousness, or feeling of emptiness